derdanielmoin/inkstich-fonts-addons/README.md

 You will need the master version of inkscape, because there are some fixes in there that are needed for the extensions.
 Copy (or symbolic link) the files in the "extensions" directory to inkscape-extension directory. (~/.config/inkscape/extensions for linux).
-Then the extensions are located under extensions -> Inkstich fonts.
+Then the extensions are located under extensions -> Inkstitch fonts.
 The idea to use this is the following:

 For a fixed font and a fixed size (and style) do the following: